GAIB20/tugas-besar-grafkom-1-pixelgraph/README.md

 ## How to Run

 1. Clone this repository

 2. Open the terminal and go to the project directory

-3. Run the following command:
+3. Run the following command to install and start the tailwind css.
+Don't close the terminal after starting the tailwind until you finish using the application.

     ```bash
+    npm install
+    ```
+    ```bash
     npm start
     ```

-4. Go to the src directory on your terminal
+4. Open other terminal on the root project, then go to the src directory on your terminal
     ```bash
     cd src
     ```

-5. Open the index.html file on your browser and it could be dne with this command:
+5. Open the index.html file on your browser and it could be done with this command:
     ```bash
     .\index.html
     ```

 6. Enjoy the application in your browser

 ## Project Status

-Project is: _not complete_
+Project is: _complete_

 ## Room for Improvement

 Room for improvement:

+- Speed up algorithm
+- Make the application more user-friendly
--
+- Add more features